I was “HIGH” for my fortieth birthday!

 We watched the balloons all around us and took tons of photos.
 Although pictures can’t truly capture the glorious scene around us, we still tried to capture every breathtaking moment.

-There was one moment we didn’t catch on camera… The moment I stood in the middle of the balloons with Blanca, Aunt Karen and Uncle Richard next to me.
+There was one moment we didn’t catch on camera… The moment I stood in the middle of the balloons my group next to me.
 The moment when I got a tap on my shoulder.
 I turned around, and it was the Pilot’s wife, Cindy.
 Cindy told me, “Stay close.
 For your fortieth birthday, you’re going up!”

 O-M-G!
 My heart fluttered, my hands began to shake, I got weak in the knees and I grinned from ear to ear.